marcanpilami/jChronix/chronix-doc/src/site/sphinx/admin/archi.rst

 Cons:

 * more monitoring
-* more complex, therefore more prone to errements
+* more complex, therefore more prone to erring

 Application centric
 -------------------

 Most often, the fully distributed model is overkill: its main advantage is reliability, but it's hard to consider that the production plan is safe just because most compute nodes survive.
-Indeed, a plan will very often spread over muliple servers, and have jobs that can be launched on a node only after other have finished on other servers.
+Indeed, a plan will very often spread over multiple servers, and have jobs that can be launched on a node only after other have finished on other servers.
 So loosing a server will block jobs on others.

 This, however, is only true inside the same application.
 Applications are supposed to be independent of each other (the only point of contact between applications should always be data flows - file reception, interface table filling, ...
 This is modelized as an "external event" inside
 Chronix so as not to create a spaghetti monster of mingled plans).
 Therefore, applications do have separate levels of service.
-In this regard, CHronix should b deployed with one compute node per application, the rest being runner nodes.
+In this regard, Chronix should be deployed with one compute node per application, the rest being runner nodes.
 And should performance scaling become an issue, later converting a runner into a compute node is a painless operation, so this should not stop you from choosing this solution.

 **This is the preferred deployment model in most cases**.